The Reach Supported Internship Programme is a one year preparation programme for students with learning disabilities and autistic spectrum conditions.

 It is aimed at students who have an Educational Health & Care Plan, aged 16-24, are in their last year of education and whose goal is competitive employment.

-The programme runs over 3 days, 2 days in the work place and 1 day at college working towards a Customer Services Qualification.
-The young person will work across 3 departments each on a 10 week rotation, supported by a job coach on site.
-They will gain experience of different job roles and workplace skills needed to succeed with the ultimate goal of paid employment and independence.
+The programme runs over three days; two days in the workplace and one day at college working towards a Customer Services Qualification.
+The young person will work across three departments each on a 10-week rotation, supported by a job coach on-site.
+They will gain experience of different job roles and workplace skills needed to succeed, with the ultimate goal of paid employment and independence.

 Benefits to interns

 • Increased confidence, independence and self-esteem

 Contact us to discuss specific Supported Internship opportunities.